nubenetes/awesome-kubernetes/docs/devsecops.md

 ## Kubernetes Config Security Threats

 - [cncf.io: Identifying Kubernetes Config Security Threats: Pods Running as Root](https://www.cncf.io/blog/2020/06/16/identifying-kubernetes-config-security-threats-pods-running-as-root/)
+- [thenewstack.io: How Kubernetes vulnerabilities have shifted since the first attacks](https://thenewstack.io/how-kubernetes-vulnerabilities-have-shifted-since-the-first-api-attacks/)

+### Kubernetes Ingress Security

 - [mirantis.com: Introduction to Istio Ingress: The easy way to manage incoming Kubernetes app traffic](https://www.mirantis.com/blog/introduction-to-istio-ingress-the-easy-way-to-manage-incoming-kubernetes-app-traffic/) Leaving your cluster exposed can be risky.
 That's why you need Istio Ingress, which only exposes the part that handles incoming traffic & allows routing rules based on routes, headers, IP addresses and more.
-- [thenewstack.io: How Kubernetes vulnerabilities have shifted since the first attacks](https://thenewstack.io/how-kubernetes-vulnerabilities-have-shifted-since-the-first-api-attacks/)
+- [==armosec.io: How to secure Kubernetes Ingress?==](https://www.armosec.io/blog/kubernetes-ingress-security/) This article will look into how you can secure Ingress resources via adding TLS to Ingress and then procuring TLS/SSL certificates.

 ## Security Linting on Kubernetes